KaushalVasava/XPhotogram/README.md

 # Instagram
 It is an instagram clone using Jetpack compose.
 I have used Rest Api, Dependency Injection, MVVM Architecture, Animations etc.

-You can contribute this porject.
+You can contribute this project.
 Just Solve issue or update code and raise PR.
-I'll do code review and marge your changes into main branch.
+I'll do code review and merge your changes into main branch.

 # Technologies Used:
 - Kotlin